Want to learn German with podcasts? You're in the right place. Podcasts can be an excellent German learning tool.

 Podcasts are free to stream from the website.
 For those craving more content, the Coffee Break German Academy offers supplemental subscription content, flashcards, notes, and other resources.

-As the name suggests, Slow German emphasises slow, yet authentic, pronunciation.
+As the name suggests, Slow German is perfect if you're looking for a slow German podcast that also features authentic pronunciation.
 Plus, you can follow along more easily thanks to the transcripts.

 The host, Annik Rubens, is a journalist from Munich.
 Her slow pronunciation means you can focus on understanding each syllable.